phalcon-orphanage/docs/en/reference/models.rst

     $name  = "Terminator";
     $robot = Robots::findFirstByName($name);

-    if($robot){
+    if ($robot) {
-        $this->flash->success("The first robot with the name " . $name . " cost " . $robot->price ".");
+        echo "The first robot with the name " . $name . " cost " . $robot->price . ".";
-    }else{
+    } else {
-        $this->flash->error("There were no robots found in our table with the name " . $name ".");
+        echo "There were no robots found in our table with the name " . $name . ".";
     }

 Notice that we used 'Name' in the method call and passed the variable $name to it, which contains the name we are looking for in our table.
 Notice also that when we find a match with our query, all the other properties are available to us as well.

 Model Resultsets
 ^^^^^^^^^^^^^^^^